Phil Brown, Director

 Below is a brief description, but you can follow this link to the Social Science Environmental Health Research Group website, where there is a list of projects and publications, as well as biographical sketches of members.

 -This extends the work done in the Contested Illnesses Research Group at Brown University since 2000, through creating a similar research group of faculty, postdocs, and graduate students.
-This research lab will serve as a incubator for interdisciplinary collaboration on writing new research proposals, producing publications, and preparing young scholars for careers in social science-environmental health science collaborations.
+This research lab serves as a incubator for interdisciplinary collaboration on writing new research proposals, producing publications, and preparing young scholars for careers in social science-environmental health science collaborations.

 -Conduct the NSF-funded “Research Training Program – New Directions in Environmental Ethics: Emerging Contaminants, Emerging Technologies, and Beyond.”
 This provides specialized training for graduate students and postdoctoral research associates